 Altogether, this feels like a really positive space to work and find community, whether you are on a passing visit or you live locally.
 It is especially well geared towards self-employed people, with the centre offering free support to startup business owners through its ‘Taking Root’ and ‘Branching Out’ programmes.

-Flexible coworking arrangements are available, including day rates from £20, and a really cool flexi package that allows 100 hours access per month for £120.
+Flexible coworking arrangements are available, including day rates from £20.

 Coworking spaces in Penzance and Truro